oroinc/documentation/admin_guide/op_structure/search_index/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The recommended way to trigger search request is to get instance of high-level object, build a query, execute it and get results.
 It's also recommended to isolate all search requests in a search repository (see `Best Practices`_ section) to separate storage logic from business logic.
 However, if you really need to work on a lower level (e.g. to write functional test) then you can get instance of an appropriate search engine type.
-All following engines implement standard search engine interface Oro\Bundle\SearchBundle\Engine\EngineInterface:
+All following engines implement standard search engine interface ``Oro\Bundle\SearchBundle\Engine\EngineInterface``:

 * standard ORM engine - Oro\Bundle\SearchBundle\Engine\Orm, service ID is oro_search.search.engine;
 * standard Elasticsearch engine - Oro\Bundle\ElasticSearchBundle\Engine\ElasticSearch, service ID is oro_search.search.engine;